City break in Poznań: Where the avant-garde meets history

 Through the narrow streets of the old town

-And even if it is a tourist spectacle, at least once on your trip to Poznań, you just have to be there when the Town Hall clock strikes midday.
-If you want to take a short break, there are lots of charming restaurants, cozy cafés, and trendy bars in the Old Market Square.
+Even if it’s a tourist spectacle, you MUST see the Town Hall clock as it strikes midday.
+Similarly, if you want to take a short break, there are lots of charming restaurants, cozy cafés, and trendy bars in the Old Market Square.
 If you have a sweet tooth, you must try THE pastry specialty of the city.
-St. Martin’s croissants, also known as Rogal świętomarciński, are a delicious treat made of semi-puff pastry and white poppy seeds.
+St. Martin’s croissants.
+Also known as Rogal świętomarciński, they’re a delicious treat made of semi-puff pastry and white poppy seeds.
 Mmm!
 After your break, your route takes you past the Baroque Basilica of St. Mary the Virgin to the Jesuit College.

 Poznań excursion highlights…

 Whether it’s an art trip to the National Museum to see Monet’s “Beach in Pourville”, a visit to the historic Cytadela Park with the remains of fortifications, a military museum and Magdalena Abakanowicz’s sculpture park, or an evening of opera at the historic Teatr Wielki , you can put together your very own Poznań sightseeing list.